yashaswinitv/Face-Emotion-Detection/README.md

 # Facial Emotion Recognition

-Recognizing human facial expressions is significant in various domains.
-Based on the expressions of humans, we can predict the type of content that affects them and gain insights about their facial reactions.
-Human facial expressions consist of seven states: **angry, disgust, fear, happy, neutral, sad, and surprise**.
-Each expression has unique features important for classification.
+Recognizing human facial expressions is important in many fields, such as human-computer interaction, psychology, and marketing.
+By analyzing facial expressions, we can predict the type of content that affects a person and gain insights into their emotional responses.
+Human facial expressions are typically classified into seven states: **angry, disgust, fear, happy, neutral, sad, and surprise**, each with unique features that are crucial for accurate classification.

 ## Usage
-Code can be accessed through the provided Jupyter Notebook [file](https://github.com/faizan387/Facial-Emotion-Recognition/blob/master/Facial_Expression_Training.ipynb)
+The code for this project is provided in a Jupyter Notebook and can be accessed [here](https://github.com/faizan387/Facial-Emotion-Recognition/blob/master/Facial_Expression_Training.ipynb).

 ## Dependencies
+To run the project, you need the following Python libraries:
 * Keras
 * OpenCV
 * Matplotlib